samiamlabs/ros2_dotnet/README.md

 [![CircleCI](https://circleci.com/gh/samiamlabs/ros2_dotnet/tree/dashing.svg?style=svg)](https://circleci.com/gh/samiamlabs/ros2_dotnet/tree/dashing)

-TODO - update README.
-This works a bit for Dashing now - examples of talker and listener and message generation. (lots to do still)

-See Projects page for what tasks and contributions are needed.
+ROS2 C# client library implementations

 Notice
 ------

+This fork started with https://github.com/esteve/ros2_dotnet/ implementation of rclcs with and integrated improvements from https://github.com/DynoRobotics/unity_ros2.
+Since then, plenty of features and fixes have been added, including:
+*  Target version of ROS2 is now Dashing.
+This includes significant changes in message generation introduced between Crystal and Dashing
+*  Added support for Nested types, Namespaced types and Sequences (basically you can use almost all standard messages).
+*  Support for Header abstraction (MessageWithHeader interface), allowing polymorphic handling of generated messages.
+*  Multiple other bug fixes and improvements in the library.
+*  Resolved issues with the Unity libraries loading.

-This fork replaces https://github.com/esteve/ros2_dotnet/ implementation of rclcs with an improved version from https://github.com/DynoRobotics/unity_ros2, and includes some of my own fixes and changes, and a body of my original work porting the entire thing to Dashing and changing things to my preference.
-Since the fork contains rather revolutionary, large changes and includes a body of third person's work, it needs plenty of effort to integrate with the ros2_dotnet main.
+Since the fork contains rather revolutionary, large changes and includes a body of third person's work, it would need plenty of effort to integrate with the ros2_dotnet main.

-I did this for my own purpose, but if someone is interested, here it is.
-I also only test the project with existing Dashing installation, in a minimal build.
-Please refer to original projects and their README.

 Linux
 -----